Chinese New Year 2026: When is Spring Festival, Date, Holiday, Calendar, Zodiac Sign

 2043 Feb.
 10 (Tuesday) Feb.
 9-15 Pig

-Why Does Chinese New Year Date Change Every Year
+Why Does the Chinese New Year Date Change Every Year

 China uses the Solar calendar (Gregorian calendar) and the lunar calendar to count the days.
-In the lunar calendar, the Chinese New Year always falls on the first day of the first month, but its date in the solar calendar changes every year.
+In the lunar calendar, the Chinese New Year always falls on the first day of the first month; however, its date in the solar calendar changes annually.

 To keep the Spring Festival's date in the solar calendar relatively stable, an extra month, called a leap month, is added to the lunar calendar every 2-3 years.
 When there is no leap month in the last lunar year, the Spring Festival of the next year will come about 11 days earlier.
 But if there is a leap month, Chunjie will be delayed by about 19 days

-2025 is the Year of the Snake.
-It is the year of the Wood Snake.
-The snake symbolizes longevity, wisdom, and mystery in Chinese culture.
-Combining the snake and "wood" elements means 2025 will be a year of propensity and mystery.
+2026 is the Year of the Horse.
+It is the year of the Fire Horse.
+The horse symbolizes longevity, wisdom, and mystery in Chinese culture.
+Combining the horse and "fire" elements means 2026 will be a year of propensity and mystery.

-The Year of the Snake occurs every 12 years in the Chinese zodiac cycle.
-Other Snake years include 1953, 1965, 1989, 2001 and 2013.
-For those born in these years, 2025 is their Benmingnian.
+The Year of the Horse occurs every 12 years in the Chinese zodiac cycle.
+Other Snake years include 1954, 1966, 1990, 2002, and 2014.
+For those born in these years, 2026 is their Benmingnian.
 It is considered inauspicious, so people usually wear red underwear and socks to ward off evil spirits.

 Officially, the Chinese people will have a holiday for about 7 days from Chinese New Year's Eve to the sixth day of the lunar new year.